Last Updated: November 16, 2023

 Employee Relations Team – send an email or Slack message to your People Business Partner

 Miro Legal – send an email firstname.lastname@example.org

-Anyone (including employees, independent contractors, vendors, consultants, customers and third parties who do business with Miro) may report Code violations through Miro’s Whistleblower Hotline.
-You will be able to submit reports to our Whistleblower Hotline anonymously if the laws of your jurisdiction permit.
+Anyone (including employees, independent contractors, vendors, consultants, customers and third parties who do business with Miro) may report Code violations through Miro’s Ethics and Compliance Hotline.
+You will be able to submit reports to our Ethics and Compliance Hotline anonymously if the laws of your jurisdiction permit.